 Practical levers:

-2. Fix conversion signal.
-Meta Pixel, Conversions API, deduplication and conversion values help automation learn from real outcomes.
+- Fix conversion signal.
+Meta Pixel, Conversions API, deduplication and conversion values can improve connectivity.
+They do not bypass consent, privacy rules or Meta's terms.

 A Facebook ads audit often reveals the easiest fixes: broken tracking, wrong objective, too many ad sets, stale creative, weak forms or reports that ignore lead quality.